argentlabs/starknet-off-chain-signature/README.md

 # Installation

-**Prerequsite: Have scarb installed (or ASDF) and a package manager** Check you have the correct version of Scarb installed by running:
+**Prerequsite: Have scarb installed through ASDF, a package manager and node version <20** Check you have the correct version of Scarb installed by running:

 ```shell
 scarb build
 ```

-Install the modules using your favorite package manager:
+Install the modules:

 ```shell
 yarn